alejandra-sofia-dbb/tiktok-engagement-analysis/README.md

 Numerical features: video view count, like count, share count, download count, and comment count.
 Categorical features: claim status, verified status, author ban status.
 Data size: approximately 1.8MB in CSV format.
-This project applies classification techniques to predict whether a video will be moderated (i.e., banned or escalated for review) based on the engagement metrics.
-By understanding the relationship between engagement and moderation, the project aims to enhance moderation workflows and improve content safety on platforms like TikTok.

 The full dataset description and download link are available on Kaggle (https://www.kaggle.com/datasets/raminhuseyn/dataset-from-tiktok).